threatgrid/asami/README.md

 ## Usage

-Create and connect to a database:
+The [Asami API](https://github.com/threatgrid/asami/wiki/Asami-API) tries to look a little like Datomic.

+The following can be copy/pasted into a repl.:

 ```clojure
 (require '[asami.core :as d])